Ritesh381/Random-Stuff/README.md

 - Manage their own products via the **Dashboard** (edit/delete options available).
 - Stay logged in even after closing the website (until they manually log out).

-Now, all data is stored online using **Supabase**, meaning all users can see each other's posts.
-Local storage is no longer used.
+All data is stored online using **Supabase**, meaning all users can see each other's posts.

 ## Features